-{\it Discussion. --} To summarize the significant findings of the paper and compare them with existing literature, we focus on GIE based on the LOCC principle, particularly regarding the entanglement channel between two massive objects due to gravity.
-Previous proposals \cite{PhysRevLett.119.240401, PhysRevLett.119.240402} lack a transparent argument for studying gravity-mediated entanglement.
-BMV-like models, where two massive objects interact through classical Newtonian gravitational coupling, are relativistically local.
+{\it Discussion. --} To summarize the significant findings of the paper and compare them with existing literature, we focus on GIE based on LOCC principle, particularly concerning the entanglement channel between two massive objects due to gravity.
+Our study demonstrates the entanglement between two independent modes of the oscillator detector, where we model the suspended mirror of a gravitational wave interferometer as an oscillating point particle relative to the long wavelength of the quantum modes of gravitational waves.
+This GIE represents a key hallmark of the quantum nature of linearized gravity and holds potential for measurement at gravitational wave detectors.

+Previous references \cite{PhysRevLett.119.240401, PhysRevLett.119.240402} lack a transparent argument for studying gravity-mediated entanglement.
+BMV-like models proposed by Bose, Marletto, and Vedral, where two massive objects interact through classical Newtonian gravitational coupling, are relativistically local.
 However, when treated as quantum operators involving the coordinates of the massive objects, they become nonlocal operators.
 Therefore, claiming the quantum nature of gravity based on LOCC arguments is not straightforward \cite{PhysRevD.108.L101702}.

-In this paper, we present a formulation to study GIE from the interaction of a HOs system with linearly polarized GWs.
-Our central point is twofold. (i) For classical GWs and a quantum HO model, the interaction term is manifestly local in both event locality and system locality.
-Consequently, according to LOCC, it cannot produce entanglement between the two modes of the quantum oscillator detector model. (ii) However, upon quantizing GWs and coupling each mode of the oscillator with single modes of quantized GWs, we observe gravity-induced entanglement at the second order of gravitational perturbation.
+In our paper, we introduce a formulation to investigate GIE resulting from the interaction of a HO system with linearly polarized GWs.
+Our central points are twofold:

+(i) In the context of classical GWs and a quantum HO model, the interaction term remains locally observable in both event locality and system locality.
+Thus, according to LOCC principles, it cannot generate entanglement between the two modes of the quantum oscillator detector model.

+(ii) However, upon quantizing GWs and coupling each mode of the oscillator with single modes of quantized GWs, we observe gravity-induced entanglement at the second order of gravitational perturbation.
 Notably, this entanglement arises purely from vacuum fluctuations of the quantized GW field, as it depends on the two-point correlation function of quantized GWs.
-Our results indicate that local classical communication due to gravity (GWs) cannot create entanglement, but local quantum communication can.